chendddong/NGram/README.md

 *   Collected data set from wiki to construct N-Gram library(An n-gram is a contiguous sequence of n items form a given sequence of text or speech).
-*   Implemented MapReduce Algorithm, calculated words possibility to build Language Model and put the calculated result into the database.
+*   Implemented MapReduce Algorithm, calculated words possibility to build Language Model(a probability distribution over entire sentences or texts.) and put the calculated result into the database.
 *   Extracted prepared data using JQuery, PHP, and Ajax to realize the auto-completion on the web end.